heitoranjos15/madden_draft_board/madden_draft/tasks.md

 ## Tasks
-- [*] Figure out how forms are gonna be used, right now we have duplicate codes
+- [] Enter on draft page and show players
 - [] Dynamic columns size for Forms
-- [] Make madden draft page
+- [] Review Project, components Keybinding and commands are confused

 ## Done
 - [x] Player boundary